PoMiASI/HttpServer/README.md

 * `web/images/` static image assets; keep `.gitkeep` if the folder is empty.
 * `tools/generate_images.py` helper script that produces random noise images for load testing.
 * `Dockerfile` builds an nginx image with the static content.
+* `docker-compose.yml` Docker Compose configuration for easy container orchestration.
 * `nginx.conf` nginx virtual host configuration shipped into the image.
 * `requirements.txt` Python dependencies for the image generator script.

 ## Quick Start (Docker)

+### Using Docker Compose (Recommended)

+1. Start the server: `docker-compose up --build`
+2. Visit `http://localhost:8080` for `index.html` or `http://localhost:8080/gallery.html` for the gallery.
+3. Stop the container with `Ctrl+C` or `docker-compose down`.

+The `docker-compose.yml` mounts the `web/` directory as a read-only volume, so changes to files in `web/` are reflected immediately without rebuilding the image.

+### Using Docker Commands

 1. Build the container image: `docker build -t http-server .`
 2. Run it locally: `docker run --rm -p 8080:80 http-server`